-When a baby was born with cerebral palsy, attorneys at Ratzan Law Group needed to show the preeclampsia red flags that medical providers should have noticed days earlier in a pregnancy, and would have allowed the mother to be admitted to a high-level care facility that could have prevented permanent brain damage.
+When a baby was born with cerebral palsy, Stuart Ratzan, Esq., Ratzan Law Group, needed to show the preeclampsia red flags that medical providers should have noticed days earlier in a pregnancy, and would have allowed the mother to be admitted to a high-level care facility that could have prevented permanent brain damage.

-We created the following legal animations to help explain this complicated malpractice case to a jury, which helped Stuart Ratzan, ESQ., attain a $23M verdict for the victims - the largest civil county verdict in Charlotte County, FL, history.
+We created the following legal animations to help explain this complicated malpractice case to a jury, which helped Mr. Ratzan attain a $23M verdict for the victims - the largest civil county verdict in Charlotte County, FL, history.

 Exhibit A: Introducing Preeclampsia

 The first animation illustrates what preeclampsia actually is, how it leads to infant oxygen deprivation, and the signs and symptoms that should have been noticed and monitored by medical staff.